(888) 552-6760 SCHEDULE AN APPOINTMENT

 Download lung cancer infographic »

-Known risk factors for lung cancer include:
+Leading causes and known risk factors for lung cancer include:

-Risk by age: About two out of three lung cancers are diagnosed in people over age 65, and most people are older than 45.
+About two out of three lung cancers are diagnosed in people over age 65, and most people are older than 45.
 The average age at diagnosis is 71.

-Family history: Genetics may predispose certain people to lung cancer.
+Genetics may predispose certain people to lung cancer.
 Individuals with an immediate family member who has or had lung cancer (and who does not or did not smoke) may be more prone to developing the disease.

-Smoking and secondhand smoke: Smoking is widely considered the leading cause of lung cancer.
+Smoking is widely considered the leading cause of lung cancer.
 For those who don’t smoke but are exposed to smoke at home or work, secondhand smoke may significantly increase their risk of lung cancer.
 The National Cancer Institute (NCI) reports that tobacco smoking causes about nine in 10 cases of lung cancer in men and eight in 10 in women.

-Exposure to radon: Radon is a colorless, scent-less radioactive gas that is found in some houses and is a leading cause of lung cancer.
+Radon is a colorless, scent-less radioactive gas that is found in some houses and is a leading cause of lung cancer.

 Radon gas: A naturally occurring odorless gas, radon may be found in some houses or buildings.
 The U.S. Environmental Protection Agency considers exposure to radon gas as the number one cause of lung cancer in non-smokers.
-Kits are available to test for radon in your home or office.
+Kits are available to test for radon in the home or office.

 Asbestos: Long-term exposure to asbestos is linked to an increased risk of lung cancer.
 Miners, mill workers or people who may have breathed in asbestos fibers are at a greater risk of developing lung cancer.